edanamerchan/project_Hudl/project_Hudl.md

 --------------------------------------------

-The African teams have has few participations over the years, only since 1998 the region has been asigned 5 spots when the totla number of spots opened to 32 teams.
+The African teams have has few participations over the years, only since 1998 the region has been assigned 5 spots when the total number of spots opened to 32 teams.
 So it is expected that the number of points the countries in this group have are significantly lower than other groups.
 A quick k-means clustering analysis applied shows two groups the low (1) and high (2) plotted in different colors.
 Cameroon has the lead followed by Nigeria.

 ```r